 We specialize in “The 4 Protections” that most everyone needs but many forget.
 With the lowest monthly rates, this is coverage that gives you the biggest payoffs in your time of need.

-It’s amazing that the cheapest things to cover we sometimes forget.
+Pets: It’s amazing that the cheapest things to cover we sometimes forget.
 For the Dogs and Cat members of our family we don’t realize how affordable their coverage is in today’s world.
-Every Pet will need care and these monthly rates HERE make this a no-brainer!
+Every Pet will need care and with these monthly rates HERE this make it a no-brainer!

-Travelers rarely need to file a claim since most trips go swimmingly.
-That’s why Travelers Coverage is actually the cheapest with best rates HERE.
-But when you have a need it sure helps when your policy pays the bills.
-Don’t go anywhere without Travelers Protection.
+Travelers: It’s rare to file a travel claim since most trips go swimmingly.
+That’s why this Coverage is actually the cheapest with best rates HERE.
+But when there is a need it sure helps that your policy pays those bills.
+These days don’t go anywhere without Travelers Coverage!

 What is insurance really?

 From the earliest days of human civilization there have been those who have been willing to gamble on the outcomes of other people’s efforts.
 A wealthy person would pay mercenaries to escort a shipment of grain produced by a farmer in exchange for a portion of the sale price.
 He had an interest in insuring that the goods arrived safely so that he could collect his fee, which was really just a premium collected after the risk has passed.

 Modern insurance based on past experience — in the form of life insurance, to be precise — was born in 1693, when Sir Edmund Halley (yes, the comet guy) conceived, calculated, and published the first mortality tables.
 Halley’s tables used a small sampling of people to calculate life expectancies for the general population.